AndrewPiroli/DisableExpiredAccounts/README.md

 ## User options

+On/Off (boolean) togles are set with $true or $false

+String options must be wrapped in quotes.

 User serviceable options:

-$TestMode, set to $true or $false to enable a dry run.
-No Changes will be made in AD
+$TestMode, set to $true to perform a dry run, no changes will be made in AD. $false enables making changes.
+Default: $true

-$UseEventLog, set to $true or $false to enable Event Log logging.
+$UseEventLog, set to $true or $false to control Event Log logging.
+Default: $true

-$EventLogDest, set to a string (in quotes) to the Event Log that will be used for logging.
+$EventLogDest, set to a string the Event Log that will be used for logging.
+Default: "Application"

-$EventLogSource, set to a string (in quotes) to the name of the source the script will log as to the Event Log
+$EventLogSource, set to a string the Event Log source.
+Default: "DisableExpiredAccounts"

-$SendEmailReport, set to $true or $false to enable the email report.
+$SendEmailReport, set to $true to control the email report.
+Default: $true

-$AlwaysEmail, set to $true or $false to always send a report, even if nothing happened.
+$AlwaysEmail, set to $true to always send an email report, even if nothing happened.
+Default: $false

-$ClearExpirationAfterDisable, set to $true or $false to clear the expiration date on the account after it is successfully disabled
+$ClearExpirationAfterDisable, set to $true to clear the expiration date on the account after it is successfully disabled.
+Default: $false

-$PSEmailServer, set to a string (in quotes) to the smtp server that the email report will be sent via
+$PSEmailServer, set to a string (in quotes) to the smtp server that the email report will be sent via.
+Default value is a placeholder, this must be configured correctly to use the email feature.

-$AllowAdminDisable, Set to $true (default is $false) to allow the automated disabling of accounts with adminCount > 1 (indicates the user is/was granted administrative privielges).
+$AllowAdminDisable, set to $true to allow the automated disabling of accounts with adminCount > 1 (indicates the user is/was granted administrative privielges).
+Default: $false

 To set email recipients, add `$EmailRecipients += "Michael Scott <mscott@dundermifflin.com>"` to the end of the marked user serviceable options area.
 Obviously replace the name and email with your own, just use the same format (I can't belive I have to say that).
 Add as many as you like (probably?)